SUMANA-N-S/Advanced-Physical-Design-Workshop-using-openLANE---sky130/README.md

 To create a lef file for vsd_inv - in tkcon
 > lef write

-For synthesis a library which has the cell defnition is necessary so copy this lef file into picoprv32a src directory
+For synthesis, a library which has the cell defnition is necessary so copy this lef file into picoprv32a src directory

 Edit the config file to include the variables required for synthesis of std cell inverter.